 The key is finding what works for your horse.
 There is really no direct safety downside to using supplements except maybe giving too many minerals.
 There are however, indirect downsides.
 If you are seeing severe symptoms in your horse, don’t try and fix it yourself using supplements.

 Supplements are meant for just that – to supplement whatever normal routine you have going.
-For osteoarthritis, lameness, severe stiffness, reluctance to move at all, etc. you want to get your horse to a vet.
+For issues like osteoarthritis, lameness, severe stiffness, and reluctance to move at all you want to get your horse to a vet.

 Hoping to resolve a serious issue with supplements is just giving the issue time to worsen without appropriate, tailored care.